haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/live/stage-prod-migrate.md

 ## Dump and migrate the database {#cloud-live-migrate-db}

-**Prerequisite:** A database dump (see Step 3) should include database triggers.
+**Prerequisite:** A database dump (see 步骤3. should include database triggers.
 For dumping them, make sure you have the [TRIGGER privilege](https://dev.mysql.com/doc/refman/5.7/en/privileges-provided.html#priv_trigger){:target="_blank"}.

-**Important:** The Integration environment database is strictly for development testing and may include data you may not want to migrate into Staging and Production.
+**重要:** The Integration environment database is strictly for development testing and may include data you may not want to migrate into Staging and Production.

 For continuous integration deployments, we **do not recommend** migrating data from Integration to Staging and Production.
 You could pass testing data or overwrite important data.
 Any vital configurations will be passed using the [configuration file]({{ page.baseurl }}/cloud/live/sens-data-over.html) and `setup:upgrade` command during build and deploy.